Requirement review

 Fit, structure strength, surface defects, logo position, color variance and packing details are checked before shipment.

-Representative process visual| Proof buyers can request | Best used when | Risk reduced |
+| Proof you can request | Best used when | Risk reduced |

 |---|---|---|